ssmtariq/pcbench/nginx/Nginx.md

 to `TUNA_best_nginx_config.json` and prints the corresponding worker count, performance and source file.

-## 3. Convert JSON into an nginx configuration
+## 3. Convert JSON config file into an nginx configuration

-The JSON file contains key--value pairs for nginx's tunable knobs.
+The JSON file `TUNA_best_nginx_config.json` contains key--value pairs for nginx's tunable knobs.
-Create a new configuration file (e.g. `~/nginx/conf/nginx_best.conf`) starting from the default `nginx.conf`.
+We need to create a new configuration file (e.g. `~/nginx/conf/nginx_best.conf`) starting from the default `nginx.conf`.
 Inside the `http` block add one directive per key from the JSON.
 For example, a JSON entry
 ```bash